tytydraco/yessleep/out/Weird_Coworker_Update__.md

 I forgot to mention that I did get my front door fixed after last update.
 I also had an additional deadbolt installed as well as a sliding lock, just to be safe.

 I carried the baby goat up my driveway to my house, feeling that weird sixth sense for Ramy getting stronger as I got further and further away from the talismans.
-I knew that'd he'd be inside, waiting for me, before I opened the door.
+I knew that he'd be inside, waiting for me, before I opened the door.

 Ramy was reclined on my couch, raising a beer bottle to me in greeting, his eyes reflecting green in the low light like a cat's.
 This was my first time seeing him dressed in regular jeans and a black hoodie, which threw me for a loop.
 I didn't think he owned anything other than collared shirts and trousers.
 I guess even ancient tricksters like to grunge down every once in a while.